aalto-trafficsense/public-transport-dataset/README.md

 restricting the timeperiod to the time of the trial and geoboxing the area [around the coordinates](https://github.com/aalto-trafficsense/public-transport-dataset/blob/master/doc/transit-data-bounding-box.png) sampled from the test participants.

-_Note: No trains and not all buses are included in the live data!!
-One of the challenges of the exercise._

 The following columns are included:
   1. time (timestamp without timezone)
   1. lat (double, latitude)